Pigs are Valuable

 - Precision manure application and advancements in manure storage have enhanced the benefits of the nutrient cycle

-- Farmers are committed to the care of their animals throughout every stage of the pig’s life.
+- Pork farmers are committed to the care of their animals throughout every stage of the pig’s life.

 - Pigs are fed high-quality diets that meet their nutritional needs.